alunga20/BIOINFORMATICS-INTERNSHIP/README.md

 ## Short-term Vision
 To Contribute to the Bioinformatics projects at ICIPE during my internship.
-To enhance my knowledge in Bioinformatics by learning various Skills.
+To enhance my knowledge in Bioinformatics by learning various Skills and its applications.

 ---